traindb-project/traindb/README.md

 # TrainDB

-TrainDB is a ML-based approximate query processing engine that aims to answer time-consuming analytical queries in a few seconds.
+TrainDB is an ML model-based approximate query processing engine that aims to answer time-consuming analytical queries in a few seconds.
 TrainDB will provide SQL-like query interface and support various DBMS data sources.

-Currently, we are implementing a prototype for proof of concept.

 ## Requirements